pat-jpnk/Crockford-Base32/README.md

 https://www.asciitable.com/<br/>

-Trying to implement a character encoding, read about this one in the book ""
+Trying to implement a character encoding, read about this one in the book "API Design Patterns" - chpt.
+6 "Resourse identification", p.
+92

-At first I made the mistake of trying to encode character by character, then I realized

-"a" -> "C4"
-"B" -> "88"

-but "aB" is not "C488", but rather

-"aB" -> "C510"

-so I knew that was wrong, too bad

-I also realized that you have to add more than one '0' to some binary representations to get an 8-bit value to work with when the encoding of '0' was wrong.

 # requirements